|Head of department||Mr Waddingham|

 All students will continue to have a double period of PE each week, where they will have a choice of four sports each half term.
 Students will begin to take on a greater role in their learning with the main focus to promote lifelong participation in sports and physical activity and encourage a healthy lifestyle.

-We understand that not all students learn the same and so in our Key Stage 4 provision we have two courses available, one more suited to the type of learner that is assessed in a modular fashion via predominantly coursework with one short exam (BTEC Sport) and another that is predominantly assessed by exam: two exams at the end of Year 11 with one short piece of coursework (GCSE).
+We understand that not all students learn the same and so in our Key Stage 4 provision we have two courses available, one more suited to the type of learner that is assessed in a modular fashion via predominantly coursework/practical assessment with one exam (BTEC Tech Award in Sport) and another that is predominantly assessed by exam: two exams at the end of Year 11 with one short piece of coursework (GCSE).
 Both courses have a practical element.

-Physical training/coursework/applied anatomy and physiology/movement analysis/aerobic and anaerobic exercise/cardiorespiratory system/health and fitness
+Physical training/applied anatomy and physiology/movement analysis/aerobic and anaerobic exercise/cardiorespiratory system/health and fitness.

 Sport psychology/sociocultural influences/commercialisation of physical activity and sport/ethical issues/use of data

 How is this qualification assessed?